 Choosing the correct massage course in the UK can be a minefield, especially with different courses claiming to be "Official" or "Fully Regulated".

-Well the simple answer is that here In the UK, the massage industry is completely unregulated.
-There is no such thing as an official massage qualification.
-This means, that in fact, anyone can call themselves a massage therapist and give massage treatments without having any qualifications and that is perfectly legal!
+A good starting point is to understand that here in the UK, the massage industry is completely unregulated.
+The scary truth is that anyone can call themselves a massage therapist and give massage treatments without having any training at all!!
+Of course that is not appropriate and we certainly wouldn’t recommend that!

-There are, however some outside factors that provide some kind of regulation.
-The main one is having Professional Indemnity Insurance.
+There are some outside factors that provide some regulation to the massage industry.
+The main one is a requirement to having Professional Indemnity Insurance.
 Even though there is no law here in the UK that states that you need to have Indemnity Insurance to work as a massage therapist, it would be inadvisable and reckless not to have it.
-The Raynor College of Massage & Natural Therapies would expect all qualifying students to be covered with insurance.
+Furthermore, many establishments would not allow a massage therapist to work on their premises if they weren’t covered by Professional Indemnity Insurance.

 Some therapists choose to belong to a governing body though it is not essential here in the UK.
-Raynor Massage therapists can become a member of INTA (International Natural Therapists Association).
-As a training provider Raynor Massage is approved by the IICT (International Institute for Complimentary Therapists) and the MAA (Massage Association of Australia)
+Raynor Massage therapists can become a member of the IICT (International Institute for Complimentary Therapists).

-Some local authorities would insist that you have a license to provide massage from a set location.
+Some local authorities would insist that you have a 'special license' to provide massage from a home location.
 However, as there is no government approved massage qualification the local authority is rarely interested in what qualification you have and are more concerned about the premises you are working from.
 This varies throughout the UK depending on local councils, so you should always check the requirements within your own area.

 Begin planning your new career today?